 The door will remain open almost all of the time since I’ll be in and out of the closet so much and because I think the closet storage is too pretty to hide (at least as of now, ha!).

-As usual, the door’s hardware had been removed (maybe one of my biggest pet peeves) but I was able to track down the right size backplate and single knob on Etsy.
+As usual, the door’s hardware had been removed (which may be one of my biggest pet peeves) but I was able to track down the right size backplate and single knob on Etsy (try this search and this search) that allowed the back of the door to still be flush.

 I know barn doors are ev.ery.where right now but I just really wanted to get it out there how we handled installing one using such an old and funky-sized door since it really intimidated me.
 It was TOTALLY worth it in the end because this door is such a statement piece in the room!
 I’m so happy I went with my gut and grabbed that door instead of using something else.